flutter-news-app-full-source-code/core/README.md

-*   💡 **Powering Intelligent Feeds:** Provides the foundational models and configuration structures (like `EngagementRule`, `SuggestionRule`, `EngagementContentTemplate`, `AppConfig` enhancements) that enable the `ht_api` to deliver highly dynamic, personalized, and engaging content feeds.
+*   💡 **Powering Intelligent Feeds:** Provides the foundational models and configuration structures (like `EngagementRule`, `SuggestionRule`, `EngagementContentTemplate`, `AppConfig` enhancements) that enable the `ht_main` to deliver highly dynamic, personalized, and engaging content feeds.
 Define *what* to show and *when* with enhanced flexibility!
 *   **🚀 Rapid Development:** Start building features faster with pre-defined, robust models for common news application needs.
 No reinventing the wheel!
 *   **🔗 Seamless Integration:** Enables the Flutter mobile app, web dashboard, and Dart Frog API to work together flawlessly.